VIEWING DOMESTIC

 VIEWING INTERNATIONAL

 A Bachelor of Speech Pathology prepares you for a range of rewarding careers in this high-demand field.
-With your degree, you'll be ready to work in various settings, such as hospitals, schools, and private practices, helping people of all ages improve their speech, language, and swallowing abilities.
+Graduates work across hospitals, schools, community health and private practice settings as part of multidisciplinary teams, supporting people of all ages with communication and swallowing needs.

 Salary